 91% of global consumers will switch to a brand that supports a good cause.
 And brand causes must stack up, or they’ll be accused of woke-washing or greenwashing.
 They could even find themselves on the wrong end of a lawsuit.

 Take WeWork’s commitment to “elevate the world’s consciousness” – arguably more baffling than inspirational.
 UK takeout delivery company Deliveroo’s support of midwives “as the best delivery service in the country” fell flat, too – especially given the workers’ rights issues dogging the company.

 Changes in recruitment patterns – including social media – have put the employer value proposition firmly in the spotlight.
-After all, currently 70% of the global workforce isn’t looking for a new job.
-To attract (and engage) the best people, companies need a compelling offer that goes beyond compensation.
+More than ever, the way brands manage this crisis will impact current and potential client relationships.
+To attract, engage, and retain the best people, companies need a compelling brand-story and positioning that go beyond compensation.

 Last year’s trends covered the impact of Google’s transition from search engine to answer engine.
 It’s a global marketing trend that’s continued in 2019 – and one digital marketers will have to tackle in 2020.

 In June 2019, the number of zero-click searches passed the 50% mark for the first time.
 This means the majority of Google users don’t click on any links (paid or organic) after searching.

 Why’s the number going up?
 Over the years, Google has introduced a variety of search results, like knowledge maps and featured snippets.
 It’s now prioritizing its own content over other sources – and not just Maps and Images.
 Users can watch videos, find hotels, follow sports results, and (as of December 2019) track packages without leaving the SERP.

 This new information is starving third-party sites of clicks – brands like Expedia and TripAdvisor were already struggling because of this trend.